MPMc-Git/McGitNotes/mc-git-kb/docs/programming/sfdc-rest-tool.md

 Sometimes I like to make things more difficult 😁

 #### NOTE about tooling in Workbench
-Precede all the SELECTs below with...
+Precede all the SELECTs below with...<br/>
 ```/services/data/v60.0/tooling/query?q=```

 ## Apex Code Coverage